maxi-ruano/maxi-ruano/README.md

 <h3> 👨🏻‍💻  About me </h3>

-- 🤔 Learning new technologies and constantly developing
+- 🤔 Learning  technologies and constantly developing
 - 🎓 Currently studying the framework [Laravel](https://laravel.com/)
 - 💼 The Last Proyect is a Crud + Dushboard with PHP + Laravel + Mysql [Aboutus](https://github.com/No-Country/Cohorte-1-G10)